coorasse/webpacker-pwa/README.md

 # Webpacker Progressive Web App

+## Webpacker has been retired.
+This gem as well. 🌅

 Webpacker does not support Progressive Web Apps?
 Here is the solution for you.

 This repository consists of two parts: an npm package and a ruby gem which add customizations on